-Policy can drive change in the bicycle world.
-In South Carolina, a policy benefiting people bicycling and/or walking can take several different forms—a complete street resolution, “policy”, or ordinance; a comprehensive plan; Bicycle and Pedestrian Master Plan; internal order or directive; transportation referendum, design manual rewrite, land use and zoning changes – each of these can improve the built environment for people bicycling or walking (and driving).
+Policy can drive change.
+In South Carolina, a policy benefiting people bicycling and/or walking can take several different forms—a complete street resolution, policy, or ordinance; a comprehensive plan; Bicycle and Pedestrian Master Plan; internal order or directive; transportation referendum, design manual rewrite, land use and zoning changes – each of these can improve the built environment for people bicycling or walking (and driving).

 Complete Streets policies can occur at the state and local level.
 See our link for more information.
 And contact us if you’d like help in advancing these initiatives in your town, no matter how big or small.

 The 2003 SCDOT Bike/Ped Resolution comes with design standards.
-We continue advocating with SCDOT for a Policy that implements the Resolution through a standard process, updated Design Standards, and uses a Safe Systems planning approach for sake of equity.
+We are currently advocating with SCDOT for a Policy that implements the Resolution through a standard process, updated Design Standards, and uses a Safe Systems planning approach for sake of equity.

-Locally, several complete streets policies exist, and they are listed below (those in italics are underway or unsuccessful in their adoption).
+Locally, several complete streets policies exist, and many are listed below.
 This list is growing, so in the event we are too busy to keep this page up to date, check this link too.

 |Location||Policy Type (Yr passed)|